Lauren Dickason trial: Emotional first responders give evidence about finding children dead

 He then went into the closest bedroom and saw Dickason lying across the end of a single bed.

+Establishing she was breathing, he moved further into the house and found the children seconds later.

-The twins were in their beds with their blankets pulled up to their chests.
+Maya and Karla lay in bed, their blankets pulled up to their chests and their toys tucked beside them.

 He went back to Dickason and when he spoke to her she opened her eyes.